Barca Considering Signing A Striker, Says Setien - UrduPoint

 Barca Considering Signing A Striker, Says Setien

-Madrid, (UrduPoint / Pakistan Point News - 21st Jan, 2020 ) :Quique Setien said on Tuesday that Barcelona are considering signing another striker before the end of the January transfer window to replace the injured Luis Suarez.
+Madrid, (UrduPoint / Pakistan Point News - 22nd Jan, 2020 ) :Quique Setien said on Tuesday that Barcelona are considering signing another striker before the end of the January transfer window to stand in for the injured Luis Suarez.

 Suarez is unlikely to play again this season after undergoing surgery on his knee earlier this month, which has left Barca short in the centre of their front three.